-We use and recommend Science Diet Small Bites Puppy food and Cesar Puppy Canine Cusine.
+We use and recommend Purina ONE SmartBlend Healthy Puppy Formula and Cesar Puppy Canine Cusine.
 Be sure to use a quality brand that is specifically formulated based on the calories from protein needed for the appropriate protein-to-fat ratio.

 WATER – Please give fresh water DAILY!!!

-CAUTION: DO NOT feed your puppy any milk, table scraps, or change your puppy’s diet in anyway.
+CAUTION: DO NOT feed your puppy any milk, table scraps, or change your puppy’s diet in anyway for the first two weeks of acclimating.
 This will result in diarrhea making your puppy very ill.

 Going to a new home, being handled, traveling, or too much play time can sometimes lead to a very stressful pup.
 This causes digestive problems and even diarrhea.

 To assure that your new puppy will not suffer low blood sugar that is brought on by STRESS, Karo syrup or honey (1/2 teaspoon) should be added into the water during the two week adjustment period.

 A product called NUTRI-CAL should also be used (approximately 1 inch twice daily) to give a new puppy the extra calories needed to keep its blood sugar from dropping.

 Sometimes stressed puppies do not want to eat.
 Your new puppy MUST eat within 12 to 16 hours the first day you take it home or it could get weak.
 This may result in seizures, better known as hypoglycemia, which is LOW BLOOD SUGAR.
 If proper care is not given right away, it could be imminent death to your new puppy.